-Mt 100 Intermediate Algebra 2-5 credits Sets and numbers, polynomials, fractions, linear equations and inequalities, exponents, quadratic equations and inequalities; systems of equations; functions and graphing.
+Mt 100 Intermediate Algebra Sets and numbers, polynomials, fractions, linear equations and inequalities, exponents, quadratic equations and inequalities; systems of equations; functions and graphing.
 Prerequisite: One year each of high school algebra and geometry.
-The completion of 5 credits of Mt 100 is equivalent to Mt 101. (winter: 3 credits, spring: 2 credits)
+The completion of 5 credits of Mt 100 is equivalent to Mt 101. tion of 5 credits of Mt 100 is equivalent to Mt 101. (winter: 3 credits, spring: 2 credits)